-(a) Before the commencement of a Project, and no later than the issuance of the Final TEIR to the County, the Tribe shall offer to commence negotiations with the County, and upon the County's acceptance of the Tribe's offer, shall negotiate with the County and shall enter into enforceable written agreements (hereinafter "intergovernmental agreements") with the County with respect to the matters set forth below:
+(a) Before the commencement of a Project, and no later than the issuance of the Final TEIR to the County, the Tribe shall offer to commence government-to-government negotiations with the County, and upon the County's acceptance of the Tribe's offer, shall negotiate with the

+County on a government-to-government basis and shall enter into enforceable written agreements (hereinafter "intergovernmental agreements") with the County with respect to the matters set forth below:

-- (1) The timely mitigation of any Significant Effect on the Environment (which effects may include, but are not limited to, aesthetics, agricultural resources, air quality, biological resources, cultural resources, geology and soils, hazards and hazardous materials, water resources, land use, mineral resources, traffic, noise, utilities and service systems, and cumulative effects), where such effect is attributable, in whole or in part, to the Project unless the parties agree that the particular mitigation is infeasible, taking into account economic, environmental, social, technological, or other considerations. - (2) Compensation for law enforcement, fire protection, emergency medical services and any other public services, to the extent such services are to be provided by the County and its special districts to the Tribe for the purposes of the Gaming Operation, including the Gaming Facility, as a consequence of the Project. - (3) Mitigation of any effect on public safety attributable to the Project, including any compensation to the County as a consequence thereof, to the extent such effects are not mitigated pursuant to subdivision (a)(2) above. - (b) The Tribe shall not commence a Project until the intergovernmental agreements with the County specified in subdivision (a) are executed by the parties or are effectuated pursuant to section 11.8. - (c) If the Final TEIR identifies traffic impacts to the state highway system or facilities that are directly attributable in whole or in part to the Project, then before the commencement of the Project, the Tribe shall negotiate an intergovernmental agreement with the California Department of Transportation that provides for timely mitigation of all traffic impacts on the state highway system and facilities directly attributable to the Project, and payment of the Tribe's fair share of cumulative traffic impacts.
-Alternatively, the California Department of Transportation may agree in writing that the Tribe may negotiate and conclude, prior to commencement of the Project, an intergovernmental agreement with the County that mitigates the traffic impacts to the state highway system or facilities.
+- (1) The timely mitigation of any Significant Effect on the Environment (which effects, consistent with the policies and purposes of the National Environmental Policy Act and the California Environmental Quality Act as described in Appendix B, Off-Reservation Environmental Impact Analysis Checklist), where such effect is attributable, in whole or in part, to the Project unless the parties agree that the particular mitigation is infeasible, taking into account economic, environmental, social, technological, or other considerations. - (2) Compensation for law enforcement, fire protection, emergency medical services and any other public services to be provided by the County and its special districts to the Tribe for the purposes of the Gaming Operation, including the Gaming Facility, as a consequence of the Project. - (3) Mitigation of any effect on public safety attributable to the Project, including any compensation to the County as a consequence thereof. - (b) The Tribe shall not commence a Project until the intergovernmental agreement with the County specified in subdivision (a) is executed by the parties or is effectuated pursuant to section 11.8.
+If the County (i) refuses to negotiate or fails to negotiate in good faith; or (ii) fails to participate in the arbitration or abide by the arbitration award, the Tribe shall proceed to the conclusion of the arbitration but may commence a Project prior to the issuance of an arbitration award if the Tribe and the State have agreed in writing that: - (1) the County's actions or omissions meet the conditions specified in (i) or (ii) above; - (2) the Tribe has made a good faith effort to fulfill its obligations under this Compact; and - (3) the Tribe has an adequate plan in place that mitigates the Project's significant off-reservation environmental impacts.